woojoo666/arcana-notes/notes12.md

 * this is just how flexible and powerful Firefly is
 * firefly's scope mechanism makes it really easy to configure / modify anything

-### Interpreter Implementation - problems with collectors and propagating updates
+### Interpreter Implementation - collectors and propagating updates

 * was having trouble reading properties from collectors
 * realized that the problem was that the collector never updating listeners